TheNewEconomy/TNE-Bukkit/Features.md

 - Mob Rewards
   - Ability to reward the player money for killing a certain mob
   - Ability to enable/disable mob rewards for individual mobs
+  - Ability to specify the currency for the reward
+  - Ability to  specify custom name for messages in messages.yml
+  - Supports mobs from Minecraft Forge mods
 - Multiple Database Support
   - MySQL
   - H2